Believe it or not, the author and creator of your life story is you.

 In short, these two parts relate to life and key questions differently, and thus are driven by different rules or life principles.

-There are at least seven essential principles or guidelines that, when accessed, optimally enrich and consciously heal your life story.
+There are at least seven essential principles or guidelines that, when accessed, can help you consciously heal and enrich your life story.
 This will be the topic of Part 2.

 Staik, A. (2013).
 A Conscious Writing of Your Life Story, 1 of 2: The Authentic Wise-Self vs The Wounded Ego-Self.
 Psych Central.